turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/hashes.markdown

 1. 1 Black Velvet Bag
 2. 5 Beads
-3. 5 Bead Labels
+3. 6 Bead Labels
+   You'll need the following labels: pink, white, brown, red, yellow, warm

 ### Intro - Hash Properties

 Hashes are the second most important data structure in Ruby.
 Like an Array, a Hash is a data structure used for representing a _collection_ of things.
 But whereas an Array generally represents a **list** of things (ordered, identified by numeric position), we use a Hash to represent a collection of *named* values.
 In a Hash, we can insert data by assigning it to a name and later retrieving it using the same name.

-Some languages call their Hashes *dictionaries* for this reason -- you look up a word (the label) to retrieve its definition (the data or value with which the label was associated).
+Some languages call their Hashes *dictionaries, map, associative array* for this reason -- you look up a word (the label) to retrieve its definition (the data or value with which the label was associated).

 Key ideas: